pdera/pdera.github.io/people.md

 <img src="images/person.png" width="200">
 </div>
 <div class="textfull" markdown="1">
-May did her undergraduate studies in Thailand.
-Her thesis research focuses on understanding the role of Ni and Co phosphides in planetary cores.
+May obtained a B.Sc. degree in Geology at Chulalongkorn University in Thailand.
+She is a recipient of prestigious Development and Promotion of Science and Technology Talents Project (DPST) graduate scholarship awarded by the geoverment of Thailand.
+Her M.Sc. thesis research focuses on understanding the role of Ni and Co phosphides in planetary cores.
 </div>

 <div class="clear"> </div>